6mm PPC

-The 6mm PPC (Palmisano & Pindel Cartridge), or 6 PPC as it is more often called, is a centerfire rifle cartridge used almost exclusively for benchrest shooting.
+The 6mm PPC (Palmisano & Pindel Cartridge), or 6x38 PPC as it is more often called, is a centerfire rifle cartridge used almost exclusively for benchrest shooting.
 It is one of the most accurate cartridges available at distances of up to 300 meters.
-This cartridge's accuracy is produced by a combination of its stout posture, being only 31 mm long, and aggressive shoulder angle of 30 degrees.
+This cartridge's accuracy is produced by a combination of its posture, being only 31 mm long, and shoulder angle of 30 degrees.
 Its primary use has been benchrest shooting matches since the 1980s.

 Background

 The cartridge is a necked-up version of the .22 PPC which is in turn based on a .220 Russian (5.6×39mm).
 The standard bullet diameter for 6 mm caliber cartridges is .243 in, the same diameter used in the .243 Winchester and 6mm Remington cartridges.
 To obtain maximum accuracy, bullet weight and form are matched to the rifling twist rate of the barrel.
 Typically, 68 gr bullets are used in barrels with twist rates of 1 in 13 inch (1 in 330 mm), while 1 in 15 inch (1 in 380 mm) barrel twists can accommodate lighter 58 or 60 gr accurately.
 The cartridge developed enough acceptance that rifles chambered for it are available commercially.